circonus-labs/libmtev/docs-md/operations/env.md

  * ##### MTEV_ALTSTACK_SIZE

-   A size (in bytes) for the altstack for handlink crashes.
+   A size (in bytes) for the altstack for handling crashes.

  * ##### MTEV_WATCHDOG_TIMEOUT